-Japanese culture is full of symbolism, and numbers are no exception.
+The Japanese culture is full of symbolism, and numbers are no exception.
 Unlike the West, where numbers generally carry neutral meanings, in Japan, many of them have positive or negative connotations due to their pronunciation, cultural associations, and even Buddhist and Shinto influences.
-This symbolism affects everything from architecture to the daily lives of Japanese people.
+This symbolism influences everything from architecture to the daily lives of the Japanese.

 Have you heard that certain numbers are avoided in hospitals and hotels in Japan?
 Or that some numerical combinations are used to express secret messages?
 In this article, we will explore the meaning of Japanese numbers, from the most feared to the most auspicious.